imnitishng/imnitishng.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I am a pre final year undergraduate pursuing Electronics and Communication Engineering in college.
-Highly interested in the field of Data Science, driven by data and curiosity I have developed several skills in competitive machine learning and problem solving.
-With a highly motivated mentality I try to make the best use of my time daily by always being keen to learn new things.
-Love to make beautiful things with data and searching out hidden insights from huge tables using statistical analysis, machine learning and data visualization.
-Being deviated towards Computer Vision, I am actively participating in Kaggle Competitions.
-Planning to learn and grow more by consistent work everyday.</p>
+Highly interested in the field of Data Science, driven by data and curiosity I have developed several skills in machine learning and problem solving.
+I love contributing to opensource projects and working with new technologies.
+Always keen to learn new things, I believe opensource is the best way to get familiar with new technologies and work with great engineers from around the world.
+I have worked and contributed to various projects involving data analytics, terminal application, backend servers, embedded C, etc. Planning to learn and grow more by consistent work everyday.</p>

 <h2>Skills</h2>